avif vs webp

 Conclusion 🧐

 While JPG and PNG were once the most dominant image file formats, there are now lots of new options including AVIF and WebP.
-Fortunately, there are a few key differences between these formats that help settle the debate between AVIF vs WebP.
+Due to some of their differences, you can better decide which format is right for you, AVIF or WebP.

 For instance, AVIF creates much smaller file sizes.
 Meanwhile, it can compress images without any unappealing side effects like blockiness and blurring.
 However, WebP is more widely supported.
 Better yet, with Optimole, you can use both AVIF and WebP in WordPress and make sure visitors get the best format for their unique browser and device combination.